Foundations and covid-19

 - For foundations that raise funds from the public, the Institute of Fundraising is helping charities think through the challenges posed.

-- The National Cyber Security Centre also has guidance for organisations working from home.
+- The National Cyber Security Centre also has guidance on staying safe online when working from home.

 - This blog from Dafne has some ideas for working from home.

-- National Emergencies Trust has launched an appeal.
+- National Emergencies Trust has launched an appeal, which has raised over £40m, a large portion of which from foundations.

-- Scottish Government has launched a £20m Third Sector Resilience Fund.
+- Scottish Government has launched a £20m Third Sector Resilience Fund, and a £50m Wellbeing Fund.

-- Mayor of London, City Bridge Trust and London Funders have launched a fund with an initial £2m, which has seen further contributions from other foundations.
+- The London Community Response Fund, launched by the Mayor of London and City Bridge Trust with an initial £2m, has seen further contributions from other foundations and is being coordinated by London Funders.

 - Many foundations have launched dedicated funds, including Community Foundation Northern Ireland and Community Foundation Tyne and Wear and Northumberland.